bayareawebpro/laravel-micro.js/README.md

 * Service Providers
 * Error Handling
 * Lazy Loading
-* Collections
 * Repository
 * Middleware
 * Pipelines
-* Kernel
-* Sharing
 * Traits

 ## Contribute
 If your interesting in contributing to this project, please do.

-Test suite provided by Jest.
+> Test suite provided by Jest.